Rodman Wanamaker

 Lewis Rodman Wanamaker (February 13, 1863 – March 9, 1928) was an American businessman and heir to the Wanamaker's department store fortune.
-In addition to operating stores in Philadelphia, New York City, and Paris, he was a patron of the arts, education, golf, athletics, a Native American scholar, and of early aviation.
+In addition to operating stores in Philadelphia, New York City, and Paris, he was a patron of the arts, education, golf, athletics, a scholar of Native American life, and a student of early aviation.

 In 1916, he served as a presidential elector for Pennsylvania, and was appointed Special Deputy Police Commissioner of New York City under Richard Enright in February 1918.
 In this capacity, he founded the world's first police aviation unit and oversaw reorganization of the New York City Reserve Police Force.
 In 1916, Wanamaker originated the proposal for the Professional Golfers' Association of America.

 Early life and education

 Wanamaker was born on February 13, 1863, in Philadelphia, to John Wanamaker and Mary Erringer Brown.
 He entered Princeton University in 1881, graduating in 1886.
 In college, he sang in the choir, and was a member and business manager of the Princeton Glee Club.
 He was a member of the Ivy Club, Princeton University's first eating club.
 He was a member of the 1885 Princeton Tigers football team that won the national championship with a dramatic last-minute punt return over the Yale Bulldogs.